 Later that day I woke up in a medieval town that seems to be torn straight out of the pages of a storybook; in the fantasyland of cobbled streets, pointy spires and red-tiled turrets.
 Cafe workers dressed in vintage clothing embraced their heritage and stood proudly as they ushered guests into Estonian restaurants and pulled them to their fragrant almond kiosks.

-So, if you ask me if Riga a beautiful city?
+So, if you ask me if Riga is a beautiful city?
 I think for most of the people – absolutely.
 I found Riga utterly charming.
 It’s lovely.
 It’s old.
-It has history, Art, and culture, and looks gorgeous.
-While walking you can picture elegant men and woman strolling arm in arm on the tiny streets of Riga nourished by Russian glamour and extravagances Art Nouveau boulevards.
+It has history, art, and culture, and looks gorgeous.
+While walking you can picture elegant men and women strolling arm in arm on the tiny streets of Riga nourished by Russian glamour and extravagances Art Nouveau boulevards.